sharpart555/nexline/README.md

 Reading stream or string line by line
 * Lightweight
 * Small memory foot print
+* Great for execute async job over line by line

 ## Why I made this?
 Node.js's default readline module is great but it's `pause()` method does not work immediately.